stnava/RfMRI/README.md

-then see the scripts directory for processing
+then see the pdf presentation and scripts directory for processing description